 So you’re going to sell your security.
-You’re going to sell your entire nation out to save everybody a US dollar per month or a US dollar per year by using Huawei.
+You’re going to sell your entire nation out, to save everybody a US dollar per month by using Huawei.
 I just don’t see the economics of it.

 In other words, if you’re in Hong Kong, look to Prague and look to Warsaw.
 Berlin had basically the US Army on the other side of it or halfway through it.
 We don’t have that in Hong Kong and never will. […] There’s a lot of Polish heroes who we should look to.
 Because we’re inside the belly of the beast.
 We’re not on the outside waiting to be taken over.
 We used to be.
 We used to be, but not anymore.
 That that changed July 1st.

 IB: Let’s switch to the European Union, the respect for human rights and freedom in Hong Kong after the arrest of Jimmy Lai, it seems like quite a poor response on the side of Merkel and other EU leaders to actions taken now by the CCP.
 What do you think about the stance of the European Union?